fattredd/rigidgear.github.io/services.md

 Remove viruses, update software, remove unwanted programs, and clean up your computer.
 This usually comes with a performance boost, but that depends on the initial state of your computer.

 ### Backup Solution Setup
 I'll figure out the best way to back up your data.
 It's generally a good idea to have both on-site and off-site backups, but the size and scale depend a lot on what data you have.
-I'll help figure out if you need a dedicated server for backups or if you're better off$
+I'll help figure out if you need a dedicated server for backups or if you're better off with a couple flash drives in a safe somewhere.

 ### Laptop Repair
 Replace a broken screen, a dying battery, or  worn out keyboard.